Quantization of Polaritons Confined in Dielectric Structures: Abstract

 \section{Abstract}

 Light-matter interaction in the regime of strong quantum coupling is usually treated within the framework of the Hopfield model.
 However, the picture of coupling well-defined modes of light and matter is correct only as long as the shapes of these eigenmodes are not substantially modified by the interaction.
 Moreover, parameters of theoretical models are usually obtained by fitting to experimental data.
-To date, there has been no straightforward method to determine a quantum master equation corresponding to a system with specific dielectric structure, which may lead to incompatibility of theoretical descriptions and physical realizations.
-We present a recipe for obtaining a quantum model in the polariton eigenmode basis based on Bogoliubov transformation in the conservative case and third quantization technique in the dissipative case.
-We show how this method can be used for boosting interaction strength and engineering nonlocal many-body interactions in carefully designed nanostructures, resulting in strongly nonclassical correlations of emitted light.
+To date, there is no straightforward method to determine a quantum master equation corresponding to a system with specific dielectric structure, which may lead to incompatibility of theoretical descriptions and physical realizations.
+In this work, a recipe for obtaining a quantum model in the polariton eigenmode basis is presented, based on Bogoliubov transformation in the conservative case and third quantization technique in the dissipative case.
+It is shown how this method can be used for boosting interaction strength and engineering nonlocal many-body interactions in carefully designed nanostructures, resulting in strongly nonclassical correlations of emitted light.